 2. Affiliate Marketing

-This is actually how we first got started – selling other people’s (or company’s) products and services in exchange for a commission of the sale price.
+Affiliate marketing is actually how we first got started – selling other people’s (or company’s) products and services in exchange for a commission of the sale price.

 3. Creating and Selling Your Own Product

-This is where the money really can come in because you’re in charge of the price, and you own the list of buyers.
+Creating an eBook or selling your own courses is where the money really can come in because you’re in charge of the price, and you own the list of buyers.